sarathsasidharan/hack-datagovernance/docs/AttributeBasedAccess.md

 - Semi Sensitive US
 - Highly Sensitive US

 During the data load the file needs to be given the tag of "Non Sensitive US" data.
+This would require the blob to have a blob index / tag , attached to this during the file upload on the data lake.
+Manually adding this a no go , the idea is to use an Azure Data Factory Custom activity to help with this task.